 - Hallucinogen-persisting perception disorder (HPPD).
 With HPPD, the person has flashbacks in which they experience recurrences of some of the sensory distortions that occurred while under the influence of the drug.
 They may have the same flashback for years after stopping use of LSD.

 How do I help a friend who's having a bad trip?

-It is important to make your friend feel safe and comfortable, usually away from other people, visual stimulation, or noises.
-Speak in a soothing voice to them and reassure them that their bad emotions, sensations, and visions are just the effects of the drug and will wear off in time.
+It is important to make your friend feel safe and comfortable.
+Speak to them in a soothing voice and tone and reassure them that their emotions, sensations, and visions are just the effects of the drug and will wear off in time.
+Additionally, it would be helpful to keep them away from other people they do not know, visual stimulation, and loud or abrupt noises.
 If your friend is inconsolable or seems violently agitated, then seek medical help right away.
 Call EMS at 401.863-4111.

 Is LSD addictive?

-LSD does not produce compulsive drug-seeking behavior.
-Addiction to hallucinogens is rare, although poly-drug addicts (people who are addicted to several drugs) frequently abuse hallucinogens as well.
+LSD is not considered an addictive drug.
+Although addiction to hallucinogens is rare, poly-drug addicts (people who are addicted to several drugs) frequently abuse hallucinogens.
 However, LSD does produce tolerance, so some users who take the drug repeatedly must take higher doses to achieve the same effects.
-This is very dangerous given the unpredictability of the drug.
-Cross tolerance between LSD and other hallucinogens has been reported.
+This is very dangerous given the unpredictability of the drug and dose.
+Cross-tolerance between LSD and other hallucinogens has been reported.

 Is LSD illegal?

-Yes, LSD is illegal and its possession, use, and sale carry heavy prison sentences and fines and disciplinary consequences at Brown.
+Yes, LSD is illegal and it is currently a Schedule I drug (drug with no currently accepted medical use and a high potential for abuse).
+Its possession, use, and sale carry heavy prison sentences and fines, as well as disciplinary consequences at Brown.
 See the Brown University Policy on Drugs on the Student Rights and Responsibilities web site.